How Belief Works

 But although our belief of such a claim upon comprehending it can therefore last long enough for us to be able to be aware of both it and our credulity, we tend not to be even in such cases.

-For example, although thinking/believing ‘David is vegetarian’ constitutes this belief being involved in our thinking, it doesn’t in itself actually involve thinking about this belief and thus being aware of it.
-That is, it involves, in itself, thinking about David, and him being vegetarian, without thinking about ourselves, and our belief that David is vegetarian.
+For example, although thinking/believing ‘David is vegetarian’ constitutes this belief being involved in our thinking, it doesn’t in itself actually involve being aware of this belief.
+That is, it involves, in itself, thinking about David, and him being vegetarian, without thinking about ourselves and our belief that David is vegetarian.

 If we're thinking about our belief of claim X while apparently thinking/believing X then we're actually not at that moment thinking/believing X. Although, given the brain's speediness, we may think about our belief of X so soon before or after thinking/believing X that our thinking/believing X can seem to in itself involve thinking about this belief.